citypayorg/ethereum-kryptonite-asset-tokenization/README.md

 ## Introduction
-In order to invest in ICO, investor must first register on the landing page, after which they will have to go through the KYC and AML process.
-Once KYC is completed and their address has been whitelisted, they can invest in the ICO by purchasing the tokens, either on the web app of by dirrecly sending the funds to the crowdsale smart contract address.
-In the meantime, they may check the KYC process on the status page, until admins whitelist them from the admin page.
+In order to invest in ICO, investor must first register on the landing page, after which they will have to go through the GGB and AML process.
+Once GGB is completed and their address has been whitelisted, they can invest in the ICO by purchasing the tokens, either on the web app of by dirrecly sending the funds to the crowdsale smart contract address.
+In the meantime, they may check the GGB process on the status page, until admins whitelist them from the admin page.

 Described Dapp is implemented with [ReactJS](https://reactjs.org/), with [Material-UI](https://material-ui.com/) on top.
 For working with ethereum blockchain, [Truffle](https://www.trufflesuite.com/truffle) was used with [React Truffle Box](https://www.trufflesuite.com/boxes/react) boilerplate and [MetaMask](https://metamask.io/) for interacting with Dapp.
 [OppenZeppelin](https://openzeppelin.com/contracts/) was used as a reference for smart conract implementation and [Firebase](https://firebase.google.com/) for hosting the database.